vinifmor/bauh/README.md

 It may require **sudo**, but prefer the **Manual installation** described below to not mess up with your system libraries.

-### Manual installation:
+### Manual installation
-If you prefer a manual and isolated installation, open your favorite terminal application and type the following commands:
+- If you prefer a manual and isolated installation, open your favorite terminal application and type the following commands:

 ```
 python3 -m venv bauh_env ( creates a virtualenv in a folder called **bauh_env** )